portia-sudo/weixuanpan.space.github.io/_pages/about.md

 ---
 ---

-Welcome!
+\n

 I am a third-year undergraduate student majoring in Astronomy at the [School of Physics and Materials Science](https://spee.gzhu.edu.cn/index.htm), [Guangzhou University](https://www.gzhu.edu.cn/).

+Research interests :
-My research interests focus on galaxy formation and evolution and numerical simulations of the large-scale structure of the universe.
+galaxy formation and evolution , simulations of the large-scale structure of the universe